What Happens If I Was Hurt on Someone Else’s Property?

 Any of these situations can cause severe injuries, lost work, and large medical expenses; seeking compensation from the negligent party is a way to resolve these issues.
 The Florida premises liability law has a statute entitled Comparative Fault, which is the way in which the court decides who is responsible; the jury has to determine fault and place a monetary value on the damages sustained in the case.
 The judge takes into consideration the jury’s verdict and also considers the damages when rendering the final judgment.

 There is also an Open and Obvious Doctrine which can inhibit the injured person from recovering compensation.
 This doctrine in the Florida premises liability law determines that there are some injury-causing conditions that are so “open and obvious” that they are not considered to be liable dangerous conditions on someone’s property.
 For this doctrine to stand in court, the condition really needs to be obvious, and courts generally do not use this matter of law.
-The premises liability process can be complex in Florida, so it is important to seek experienced legal counsel from a West Palm Beach personal injury attorney.
+The premises liability process can be complex in Florida, so it is important to seek experienced legal counsel from an attorney.
 Compensation for these cases can come from many different elements of the case:

 - Wages lost due to injury